-Scotland is not only famous for its incredible scenery, warm and welcoming people, and varied wildlife – its also boasts a rich history of fine tipples, enjoyed in numerous styles!
+Scotland is not only famous for its incredible scenery, warm and welcoming people, and varied wildlife – its also boasts a rich history of fine traditional Scottish drinks, enjoyed in numerous styles!

 Delightfully unusual, this traditional Scottish drink that is made from egg yolks, sugar, rum and cream was once served at the breakfast table of Shetland lairds.
 Best drunk with a square of shortbread on the side, this tipple is a great option for those who enjoy a spot of afternoon tea.

-Another rum-based beverage, this punch came about during the time that the city was trading with the West Indies in the nineteenth century.
+Another rum-based Scottish drink, this punch came about during the time that the city was trading with the West Indies in the nineteenth century.
 Historically, the punch (concocted using sugar, lemon, lime, rum and water) was served at the Pig Club, the place at which wealthy aristocrats met and networked.

 Combining the traditional Scottish drink, whisky, with some boiling water, a teaspoon of sugar and a twist of lemon peel – this warming hot toddy is a sipping drink that is sure to keep the colds at bay.